Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 Affinity Designer

-Affinity Designer 2 is Serif's flagship vector app, and honestly, it might be the best value in design software right now.
-When Serif dropped the perpetual license at $69.99, people in the design community lost their minds, and for good reason.
+Affinity Designer 2 is Serif's flagship vector app, and honestly, it might be the best value proposition in design software right now — full stop.
+When Serif dropped the perpetual license at $69.99, the design community collectively lost its mind, and for good reason.

-I've been using it for logo projects and icon sets, and what keeps surprising me is how capable it feels at that price.
-The app runs in three "personas" — Vector, Pixel, and Export — so you can flip between precise vector work and pixel editing without leaving the window.
-That's genuinely useful when a client wants a logo and a mockup texture in one go.
-When I tested this across several brand packages, I realized I could handle the entire project without ever switching apps.
+I've been using it for logo projects and icon sets, and the thing that keeps surprising me is how capable it is given the price.
+The app runs in three "personas" — Vector, Pixel, and Export — so you can flip between precise vector work and raster pixel editing without ever leaving the app.
+That's genuinely useful when a client wants a logo and a mockup texture in the same session.
+(Side note: I once delivered an entire brand identity package — logos, icons, the works — done entirely on an iPad Pro with Affinity.
+My client had no idea.
+That felt like a small superpower.)

 Key Features